 (d) The rich.
 Those who are winners in the eyes of the world.
 See inskrywing for Jas.
 5:1.

 (e) Glory in his humiliation.
-Bankruptcy, scandal and even sickness can lead to good outcomes if they bring you to an end of yourself and cause you to cry out to God.
+Being brought low is not the end of the world.
+Bankruptcy, scandal, and the trials of life can lead to good outcomes if they bring you to an end of your resources and cause you to cry out to God.
 The worst things that happen to us can become glorious turning points if they lead us to rely on the Lord.

 For the sun rises with a scorching wind and withers the grass; and its flower falls off and the beauty of its appearance is destroyed; so too the rich man in the midst of his pursuits will fade away.

 (a) The sun brings heat and hardship (Jon.
 4:8).
 Money and power offer no real security against life’s trials.
 Just as the sun withers the grass, the hardships of life undo us all.

 (b) Withers the grass.
 The rich man fades away because his heart is bound to the transitory treasures of this earth.
 In contrast, those whose hearts have embraced the word of the Lord endure forever (Is.
 40:7–8).

 (c) The rich; sien inskrywing for Jas.
 5:1.

 (d) In the midst of his pursuits.
 While the rich are busy pursuing wealth and influence, death will come (Luke 12:20–21).